xiaoyu-su/Option-Price-Prediction/README.md

 Our project implements a comprehensive machine learning pipeline to predict option prices more accurately than the theoretical Black-Scholes (BS) benchmark.
 As mentioned in the introduction, the features of our interests are

-- Bs_price: The theoretical Black-Scholes price
+- Bs_price: The theoretical Black-Scholes price calculated by using historical volatility, not implied volatility, to avoid data leakage.

 - Time to Maturity: The time before the option expires